valerieshoker/valerieshoker-site/README.md

 - “Spin the Wheel” feature for randomized book recommendations
 - Fully responsive and built without a framework (just HTML, CSS, and JavaScript)

----
-## Contribution

-🧵 Currently not open for general contributions…
-But if you have ideas for how to elegantly frame Polaroid-style images using washi tape in CSS — I’m listening.
-Feel free to open a PR or share suggestions!

 ## Credits & Copyright

 All design, code, and original content © Valerie Shoker.